vlime/vlime/README.md

 Installation
 ============

-1. If you choose to use the `cl-async` backend, make sure your system has libuv and gcc.
-2. Set up Quicklisp properly.
+1. Set up Quicklisp properly.
-3. Clone this repo, and create a symlink to Vlime's `lisp` directory in your `local-projects` directory.
+2. Clone this repo, and create a symlink to Vlime's `lisp` directory in your `local-projects` directory.
-4. In your REPL, invoke `(ql:quickload :vlime)` (for `cl-async` backend) or `(ql:quickload :vlime-sbcl)` (for `sbcl` backend).
+3. In your REPL, invoke `(ql:quickload :vlime-usocket)`.
-5. Install the Vim plugin in Vlime's `vim` directory using your usual way (Vundle or something).
+4. Install the Vim plugin from Vlime's `vim` directory using your usual way (Vundle or something).

 Usage
 =====

-Run the server first. `cl-async` backend:
+Run the server first:

-    sbcl --load <vlime repo>/lisp/start-vlime.lisp

-`sbcl` backend:

-    sbcl --load <vlime repo>/lisp/start-vlime-sbcl.lisp
+    sbcl --load <vlime repo>/lisp/start-vlime-usocket.lisp

-Use Vim to start editing a Lisp source file.
-These keys are mapped in normal mode:
+Use Vim to start editing a CL source file.
+These keys are mapped (in normal mode unless specified otherwise):

 Connection management: